-It’s all too easy to be enticed by fancy fonts, unusual formats and colourful templates when it comes to blog design.
-When in doubt, though, go back to the basics.
-The blogs with the best design usually use clear, simple fonts and a logical blog structure will beat over-the-top blog design any day of the week.
+We know you can be tempted by fancy fonts, unusual formats, and colorful templates when it comes to blog design.
+When in doubt, go back to the basics.
+The blogs with the best design usually use clear, simple fonts and a logical structure.
+This will beat over-the-top design ideas any day of the week.
 Just look at Medium’s success and take some design inspiration if you’re unconvinced!

-If you’d like to ensure all your blog posts are readable, consistent and reinforce your brand, check out our post on Why Your Blog Needs a Visual Style Guide.
+If you’d like to ensure all your blog posts are readable, consistent, and reinforce your brand, check out our post on Why Your Blog Needs a Visual Style Guide.
 A beautiful blog takes planning!

 Is your content scannable?

-Readers want to digest information quickly and easily, break up your post into short paragraphs, each focused on a single, simple point.
-This offers readers smaller pieces of information they can easily digest.
+Readers want to digest information quickly and easily.
+So, break up your post into short paragraphs focused on a single, simple point.
+This offers readers smaller pieces of information that they can easily digest.

 Is there enough white space?

 If your content is crammed together it’s going to be difficult to read.
 Don’t be afraid of white space – it provides a clear separation between the text and other elements.
-It will also make the text lines shorter, which is easier to read.
+It will also make the text lines shorter and easier to read.
 Sometimes our eyes need a break from visuals.